VPN encryption scrambles your online data so that third parties can’t view nor misuse it. You need an encrypted VPN service to close that window.

 No technological barrier prevents the ISP from tracking and logging your online behavior, selling the data to advertisers, or handing it over to the authorities.
 Ethical ISPs that protect the privacy of their clients are few and far between.
 And even if your ISP is trustworthy, the government can compel it to give up your browsing history.

 Virtual Private Network (VPN) routes your internet traffic through a VPN tunnel – an encrypted connection between your device and the destination on the web.
 Not only does a VPN tunnel encrypt your data, but it also and hides your IP address and location.
 Like an armored van, it takes you from point A to point B in total secret, shielding you from any dangers that lurk outside.
+Read our What is a VPN primer to learn why you absolutely need a VPN stay safe online.

 Your device (computer, smartphone, tablet, etc.) initiates a connection to a VPN server.
 Once the device is authenticated, NordVPN creates an encrypted tunnel.